-Source: Compiled from CBR Research data (CBR Research 1999b, 22)
+Source: compiled from CBR Research data (CBR Research 1999b, 22). a There are variations in year end dates used for turnover figures.

-2.3 Domestic Production versus Trade and Foreign Direct Investment
+C. Domestic Production Versus Trade and Foreign Direct Investment

-Not only has overseas expansion come relatively late to the computer software and services industry, it also has a number of fairly unique though conflicting characteristics associated with it.
-Firstly, is the fact that Foreign Direct Investment (FDI) in computer software and services often comes before exports of computer services although (as Kozul-Wright and Rowthorn, 1998 note) the transfer of facilities abroad is frequently blurred and rarely follows a linear ideal type, because direct contact and interaction with the user is so critical in the development of many aspects of software activity (Brady and Quintas, 1991).
+Not only has expansion outside of the United States come relatively late to the computer software and services industry, it also has a number of fairly unique, though, conflicting characteristics associated with it.
+Firstly, foreign direct investment (FDI) in computer software and services often comes before exports of computer services although as Kozul-Wright and Rowthorn, 1998 note the transfer of facilities abroad is frequently blurred and rarely follows a linear ideal type, because direct contact and interaction with the user is so critical in the development of many aspects of software activity (Brady and Quintas, 1991).
 Such close client interaction involving complex systems usually requires physical presence in the market involved, rather than being handled by a local agent without sufficient expertise or capability in dealing with client problems.

 Secondly, there is a marked difference within the computer software and services sector between packaged software supplying the basic level personal computer market and the more complex and bespoke services offered by systems houses.
 In the case of standard software packages, which require little interaction between the software provider and client, sales can be handled by direct export using agents.
 By contrast more complex systems work requires closer user interaction on-site with the client.
-The ratio of software professionals to clients for software packages is 1:1,000, but for custom software is 1:25 (Jones, 1994).
+The ratio of software professionals to clients for software packages is 1:1,000, but for custom software it is 1:25 (Jones, 1994).
 Moreover, for turnkey work, the software supplier will have to physically send staff to work on-site.
-Where, one-off work is being developed for a new customer in a new market, a firm can complete the contract by sending out expatriate workers.
+Where one -off work is being developed for a new customer in a new market, a firm can complete the contract by sending out expatriate workers.
 If the market expands for this type of work, this arrangement will be dropped in favour of hiring indigenous workers.
 This arrangement is not necessarily inexpensive, even when setting up a unit in a developing country.

 Where companies have outsourced their whole IT function, computer software and service firms will generally have acquired staff from the company outsourcing its activities and continue to keep them at their existing locations.
-Thus, by 1996 half of EDS' worldwide staff of 80,000 had been directly acquired through these IT outsourcing deals with customers.
+Thus, by 1996, half of EDS' world-wide staff of 80,000 had been directly acquired through these IT outsourcing deals with customers.
 Within the extremes of the simple export of packaged software and the physical presence of outsourcing, there are activities that can involve more complex servicing arrangements.
-Source coding of system languages can effectively be undertaken from satelite locations away from the client as long as there is a team of software engineers who are good at interfacing with the client and can clearly go through the systems definition phase of project specification (see Table 3.1).
+Source coding of system languages can effectively be undertaken from satellite locations away from the client as long as there is a team of software engineers who are proficient at interfacing with the client and can clearly go through the systems definition phase of project specification.
 Again, staff involved in the interface process may be able to conduct such work on an intermittent basis and can be based overseas.
-However, this arrangement can become expensive if it involves expatriate workers from developed countries working abroad over time periods of more than a few months in durations.
+However, this arrangement can become expensive if it involves expatriate workers from developed countries working abroad over time periods of more than a few months in duration.
 By contrast, more long-term complex work may have to be based in the overseas market concerned.
-Nevertheless, the bulk of the actual work can be undertaken in a different country.
+Nevertheless, the bulk of the actual work can be undertaken in a third country.
 This has enormous potential implications for developing countries in terms of being able to exploit the vast human skilled resources that many developing economies possess.